 The new competitive landscape requires media organizations to develop new competencies to succeed.
 Finding new ways to meet users’ needs, solve their problems and fulfill their desires will be the sources of value that drive new business models.
 The following chapters address four strategic questions about new realities of the media industry.

-The following four chapters begin with a brief chart comparing the old and new paradigms, followed by a detailed analysis of the new paradigm’s opportunities.
+The following four chapters compare the old and new paradigms, and conclude with charts (see below) that recap the chapter’s findings.